Metrizable uniform spaces

-\begin{definition}[Approaching (uniform) local contractibility] Let $X$ be a separable metrizable complete uniform space.
+Let $X$ be a separable metrizable complete uniform space.
 Let $\dots\xr{p_1}X_1\xr{p_0}X_0$ be a convergent inverse sequence of uniformly continuous maps between metric spaces satisfying the Hahn property with inverse limit $X$ (see Theorem \ref{intersection of cubohedra2}).

 We say that $X$ is {\it approachingly locally contractible} if for each $i$ and $\eps>0$ there exists a $j\ge i$ and a $\delta>0$ such that for each $k\ge j$ there exists an $l\ge k$ such that for each $x\in X$, the map $(p^l_j)^{-1}(U_\delta(p^\infty_j(x)))\xr{p^l_k|}(p^k_i)^{-1}(U_\eps(p^\infty_i(x)))$ is null-homotopic.